 Guarantee Agreement means the contract whereby the Guarantor makes an irrevocable and unconditional commitment in solidarity with the Borrower.

 Agreement - the present security – based loan agreement, alongside any and all the latter’s attachments, deemed as being part of the Agreement, including any and all addenda by which the Agreement shall be duly amended or adjusted at any time whatsoever during the relevant lending period.

+Credit Agreement granted – the contract signed in good faith by all parties.
+The contract is considered granted on the date of its signing regardless of the date on which the credit is to be drawn

+Monthly administration fee- represents the cost of monthly administration of the contract and is applied monthly, in a fixed amount, depending on the product chosen by the individual debtor

 Lender - MOGO IFN S.A. headquartered in Bucharest, no. 51 Calea Mosilor Street, 2nd floor, district 3, having the number of registration within the Trade Register J40 / 5043 / 2016, sole registration code: 35917970, acting by any of its territorial units, as well as any other duly successor in rights of the latter.